Editorial novelties

 No hay anuncios

-Social networks are the main marketing channel for the notebooks, where word-of-mouth spreads for these transgenerational, family-friendly, and participatory proposals, which can attract "regular readers, but also people who don't usually visit bookstores, because the playful component removes barriers, everyone dares to try them," opines Gasch.
-According to the Rosa dels Vents editor, "in the summer, people want less dense and more dynamic, less passive readings" and also readings with a social component.
+Social networks are the main marketing channel for the notebooks, through which word-of-mouth spreads for these transgenerational, family-oriented, and participatory proposals, which can attract "regular readers, but also people who don't usually go to bookstores, because the playful component removes barriers, everyone dares to try them," opines Gasch.
+According to the editor of Rosa dels Vents, "in the summer people want less dense and more dynamic readings, not so passive," and also that they have a social component.
 "Socializing is not incompatible with reading – says Bárcena–.
 And if you play with Catalan, you also feel productive: you play with a purpose, which is to maintain and improve the language".

-For Jan Martí, Blackie's secret is its educational capacity: "We spend all year thinking about the ideas, documenting them, and above all, turning them into puzzles, which is the most complicated part and something very few people know how to do.
-The reader really appreciates that our puzzles don't cause them frustration, but rather they enjoy doing them, whether they make mistakes or not.
-It seems silly, but at Blackie, we think a lot about not frustrating readers."
-"The rise of notebooks is because in the summer we want reading that makes us think a little, but from a place of fun and relaxation," says Ara Llibres editor, Marta Moreno.
+For Jan Martí, Blackie's secret is its educational capacity: "We spend all year thinking about ideas, documenting them, and above all, turning them into puzzles, which is the most complicated part and something very few people know how to do.
+Readers greatly appreciate that our puzzles don't frustrate them, but rather they enjoy doing them, whether they make mistakes or not.
+It might seem trivial, but at Blackie, we put a lot of thought into not frustrating readers."
+"The rise of notebooks is because in the summer we want a reading that makes us think a little, but from a place of fun and relaxation," says Ara Llibres editor Marta Moreno.

 Cargando